 This is a great creative exercise that boosts mindfulness and increases awareness.

-Here is a great mindfulness exercise for kids who enjoy cooking.
+Here is a great mindful cooking exercise for kids who enjoy cooking.

 - Get hold of a fun and simple recipe that your child might like to cook (some healthy cookies, for instance).